KUWTK Season 14 Episode 10 Recap, Baby One More Time

 Anything You Can Do, Khlo Can Do Better

-Khloé, on the other hand, has never been the favourite.
+Khloé, on the other hand, has never been the favorite.
 Who wouldn’t want Momma Kris’ full attention?
-First plan of action, Khloé takes it upon herself to reorganise Kris’ pantry.
-Both mother and daughter are organisation freaks, so it’s kind of a present for the both of them.
+First plan of action, Khloé takes it upon herself to reorganize Kris’ pantry.
+Both mother and daughter are organization freaks, so it’s kind of a present for the both of them.

-Khloé realises that she has to step up her game if she wants to be the fave.
-Next, she got her mum a ride (sit? stay?) in a hyperbaric chamber.
+Khloé realizes that she has to step up her game if she wants to be the fave.
+Next, she got her mom a ride (sit? stay?) in a hyperbaric chamber.
 Then, she bought out Saks Fifth Avenue so that they can shop with no worries!
 Not only is it stress-free shopping, but it’s a little Kris-Khloé time before Khloé heads back out of town.

-“My mum’s other kids are dead to her after this Saks trips,” Khloé remarks.
+“My mom’s other kids are dead to her after this Saks trips,” Khloé remarks.

-Soon after, Kylie allegedly sends a gorgeous egg shell toaster to her mum.
+Soon after, Kylie allegedly sends a gorgeous egg shell toaster to her mom.
 Of course, Kris loves it and doesn’t hesitate to brag to Kim and Khloé.
-Khloé immediately recoils and acts as if she hasn’t been buying her mum’s love this whole time.
+Khloé immediately recoils and acts as if she hasn’t been buying her mom’s love this whole time.
 Sounds like the blender calling the toaster white.

 Advertisement